-How is the pacemaker implanted?
+How is the CRT device implanted?

 You will arrive at the Vascular Imaging Department at an agreed time or if already in hospital, a ward nurse and a porter will take you to the procedure room.
 Once there, another nurse will check your details again and you will be asked to lie on a trolley or narrow operating table.

-The procedure may be performed under a general anaesthetic, but it is often performed with just sedation which will make you relaxed and sleepy.
+The procedure is performed under local anaesthetic and sometimes with sedation, which will make you relaxed and sleepy.
 There will be a circulating nurse in the room throughout the procedure to check on you.

-Before the pacemaker implant procedure starts, the doctor will inject some local anaesthetic under the skin just below your collarbone (usually the left side).
+Before the implant procedure starts, the doctor will inject some local anaesthetic under the skin just below your collarbone (usually the left side).
 This will numb the area and allow the doctor to pass a small lead or electrode through a vein into your heart.

-You may have one or two leads inserted depending on what your doctor recommends.
+You may have two or three leads inserted depending on what your doctor recommends.
 The leads are then connected to the pulse generator box, which is about the size of a large matchbox which will be placed under the skin.

-What happens after the pacemaker is implanted?
+What happens after the CRT device is implanted?